Moolfel/feature-engineering---raw-data/README.md

-# implementation on some different datasets using feature-engineering
+## Transform data into features using feature-engineering to improve the accuracy of the model.

- 1.use Feature-Engine library to perform imputation(median or mean) using the
+ 1. Use imputation technique(median or mean)

  ### Ames House Price Dataset.

  2.Use feature engineering to work with categorical data